 The project will expand the accessibility of legal aid and provide legal aid services for female perpetrators and victims of crime in Batam City.
 Ensuring that women are accompanied during the judicial process will decrease the risk of police violations, physical assaults, or torture.
 Increasing media coverage of these problems will improve the lack of public awareness of legal rights.
 Read More

 Project: “Freedom for Women”

 This project will increase the availability of female officials within the police, public prosecutor’s office, and courts who understand gender equality.
 Additionally, the goal is to increase the transparency of the legal process from the police and prosecutor’s offices to the court to ensure that female and child perpetrators or victims receive legal protection in accordance with applicable laws and regulations in order to avoid creating fear and intimidation and obtain a fair court decision.
 Read More

-“Encouraging the Protection of the Legal Rights for Women Dealing with the Law”
+Project: “Encouraging the Protection of the Legal Rights for Women Dealing with the Law”